tlaitinen/yesod-dsl/README.md

 ## Status
  * work in progress
+ * code generator writes Yesod-compatible MongoDB wrappers

 ## License
  * This library is distributed under the terms of [Simplified BSD license](enterdsl/blob/master/LICENSE)

+## Quick start

+### Step 1: get the source code

+    git clone git://github.com/tlaitinen/enterdsl.git

+### Step 2: Create scaffolded Yesod site

+    yesod init

+### Step 3: write database definition .dbdef-file

+    -- .dbdef-file can include other .dbdef-files for increased -- reusability
+    import "mymodule.dbdef"

+    -- 'document' keyword is used to define a data container document User {
+        -- Field name in lower case comes first and after that field type -- which can be one of (Word32, Word64, Int32, Int64, Text, Bool, --                      Double, Date, Time, DateTime, ZonedTime)
+        -- or another document.
+        userName Text;
+        password Text;

+        -- Other documents can be embedded within a documents.
+        -- Square brackets denote a list.
+        messages [Message];

+    }

+    document Message {
+        -- 'ref' keyword is used to indicate a reference to another document.
+        -- Note that embedded documents cannot be referenced. from ref User;
+        to ref User;
+        subject Text;
+        body Text;
+        time DateTime;
+    }